The Newton Manuscripts at the National Library

 Newton’s diligence and precision is reflected in this research in the same manner it is reflected in his scientific work, and he regarded this science with the same religious fervor that made him see himself as a kind of prophet.

-The manuscripts found at the National Library are from the collection of Abraham Shalom Yehuda (1877-1951), an expert in Middle Eastern affairs.
+The manuscripts found at the National Library are part of the collection of Abraham Shalom Yehuda (1877-1951), an expert in Middle Eastern affairs.
 Professor Yehuda purchased the manuscripts at a public auction at Sotheby’s of London in 1936.
 Other manuscripts in the collection, dealing mostly with the topic of alchemy, were purchased by the well-known economist, John Maynard Keynes, and are located at King’s College in Cambridge University.

 The National Library’s collection of the Newton Papers is now available to the general public in digital format.
 All of the papers are also linked in the catalogue to the Newton Project, where they are presented in two versions: a ‘diplomatic’ version that includes all the changes and corrections as they appear in the original manuscript, and a normalized, i.e 'clean' version that enables a continuous reading of the text.